Your Christmas recycling guide for a greener festive season

 3. Plastic ribbons and bows

-These can be saved and reused, but don’t recycle
+These can be saved and reused, but don’t recycle -- why not use them again next year?

 4. Dirty food packaging